RachelFurlong-dev/freelance-web-design-M1/README.md

 ### Browser testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Safari, Microsoft Edge and Firefox browsers.
--   The website was viewed on my iPhone 11 mobile and 27" iMac.
+-   The website was tested on my iPhone 11 mobile and 27" iMac devices.
 All other responsive testing was completed online.
 -   Testing was done to ensure that all pages were linking correctly and external links opened in a new tab.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ![Testing Matrix](docs/testing/testing-matrix.png)

-Full results of validation testing can be seen in my testing folder [here](docs/)
+Full results of validation testing can be seen in my testing folder [here](docs/testing/validator-tests/)

 ## Deployment